Ole Miss Head Soccer Coach Recaps South Carolina, Previews Tennessee/LSU

 The squad posted an 8-0 start to the season, the best in program history, and included a stretch of four consecutive shutout wins and 483 minutes of shutout soccer to also set a school record for consecutive shutout minutes by the Rebels.

 Juniors McCalla and Souza garnered recognition for their efforts on the field as the duo tied for the league lead in goals (13), assists (7) and points (33) on the way to All-SEC accolades.
 Souza was named a 2013 NCAA Women's Division I All-South Team selection, while McCalla was named the SEC Offensive Player of the Year and a Third Team All-America selection by CollegeSportsMadness.com.

 Souza was also named the SEC Co-Scholar Athlete of the Year and a Capital One Academic All-District Selection.

 During his second season at the helm in 2011, several of Mott's players earned both athletic and academic honors.
 Three players earned All-SEC honors (Meredith Snow, Dylan Jordan and Alix Hildal) while Hildal was also named to the 2011 NCAA Women's Division I All-South Team.

-Academically, Jordan was named a Capital One Third Team Academic All-American by CoSIDA while Jenna Strother 2011-12 Who's Who Among Students in American Universities and Colleges for the University of Mississippi.
+Academically, Jordan was named a Capital One Third Team Academic All-America by CoSIDA, while Jenna Strother was a Who's Who Among Students in American Universities and Colleges for the University of Mississippi.
 As a team, the Rebels earned the NSCAA Team Academic Award for the 2010-11 academic year for a team GPA above 3.0.